overwolf/overwolf.github.io/docs/api/overwolf-web.md

 sidebar_label: overwolf.web
 ---

-Use the `overwolf.web` API to open a local HTTP web-server and a WebSocket.
+Use this API to open a local HTTP web-server and a WebSocket.

 ## Methods Reference